blackberry/ECMA5Extend/README.md

 ## Object Implementation ##

-To support private, protected and public scopes, ecma5-extend creates instance-specific objects for public and protected scopes and an instance-specific object for each ecma5-extend type in the type hierarchy.
+To support private, protected and public scopes, ECMA5-Extend creates instance-specific objects for public and protected scopes and an instance-specific object for each ECMA5-Extend type in the type hierarchy.

 #### Structure ####

-An ecma5-extend object is composed of at least three instance-specific objects: one public, one protected, and one private for each ecma5-extend type in the type hierarchy.
+An ECMA5-Extend object is composed of at least three instance-specific objects: one public, one protected, and one private for each ECMA5-Extend type in the type hierarchy.
-* __`PublicInterface`__ - the 'instance' object that you get from Type.create(), this is the public api
+* __`PublicInterface`__ - the 'instance' object that you get from Type.create(), this is the public API
-* __`ProtectedInterface`__ - an object shared between all the types in the type hierarcy, but invisible to the public api
+* __`ProtectedInterface`__ - an object shared between all the types in the type hierarchy, but invisible to the public API
 * __`PrivateInterface`__ - a type specific object that is not visible outside the type

-The structure of an ecma5-extend object is functionally equivalent to the following pseudo-code:
+The structure of an ECMA5-Extend object is functionally equivalent to the following pseudo-code:

     var publicObject = {
         __proto__ : /* public scope definition */